 When you file for Chapter 7 or Chapter 13 bankruptcy, you are required to attend a meeting of the creditors.
 This is also referred to as a 341 Hearing.
-During this meeting, you are not in front of a judge; instead, your bankruptcy trustee is present, along with creditors, to discuss your debt obligations.
-This meeting, however, is one of the biggest causes for concern for those filing for bankruptcy – but it doesn’t have to be.
+During this meeting, you are not in front of a judge.
+Instead, your bankruptcy trustee is present, along with creditors, to discuss your debt obligations.
+This meeting is one of the biggest concerns for those filing for bankruptcy.
+It doesn’t have to be.
 As long as you are prepared and have excellent counsel, the meeting is more of a formality than something to stress about.

 Who Will Attend the Meeting?

 Your meeting will have the trustee, your attorney, and yourself.
-While you may worry that creditors will show up at the meeting, in most cases, creditors never show.
+While you may worry that creditors will show up at the meeting, they rarely do.
 There are some instances where creditors will show up, but your attorney is present to walk you through meeting with them, and to ensure that the creditors follow the law.
-Regardless, you will need to answer the trustee’s questions truthfully.
+You will need to answer the trustee’s questions truthfully.

 Where is the Meeting?